 Either you are a friend of God or an enemy.
 You simply cannot be both.
 So, if you want to be a friend of God, meet the “if” condition.
 In other words, you are a friend of Jesus if you do what He says.

 Since we are all a part of God’s family, to respect God, we should look to other believers as our closest friends.
 We must also keep ourselves apart from nonbelievers.
 But we shouldn’t fully isolate ourselves from the non-believers (1 Corinthians 5:9-12).
 Let your light shine at all times and remember to pick friends wisely since even those who do not believe can experience God’s love through our life.

 So, come on, you can do it.
 Open your mouth and give thanks to the Lord.
 Give Him credit for all that He is and has done.
 Let Him know that you adore Him!
 He wants you to show it!

 • Is what they teach about right and wrong ways to live, talk, and treat others?
-There is more to pastoring than making people feel good (2 Timothy 4:1-5).
+Pastoring is more than making people feel good (2 Timothy 4:1-5).

 God is appreciative of these acts of love.
 They are not orders as was the old way [under the law]; rather, they come from the heart.
 Keep in mind that grace gives us freedom and does not impose strict rules on us.

-When you praise God, you honor, worship, and express admiration for/to Him.
-Please understand, you are NOT praising God when you say “hallelujah”, in fact, you are merely giving a command to ‘praise the Lord”!
-So, hallelujah is not the highest praise!
+When you praise God, you honor, worship, and express admiration for Him.
+Please understand that you are NOT praising God when you say “hallelujah”; in fact, you are merely giving a command to ‘praise the Lord”!
+So, hallelujah, is not the highest praise!

 This is a brief snack to aid in getting to know the meaning of ‘temperance’.
 The ASV in 1901 was the first to translate egkrateia as ‘self-control’ in Galatians 5:23.
 Since that time modern translators have done the same.
 However, this lesson will focus on temperance as found in the King James Version and the early modern English Bibles.